astronomy/SPINspiral/trunk/doc/000_readme.txt

   These are supposed to be changed as the code changes, you can use them as reference to maintain your own files.

-  Todo:
-    - move datadir to mcmc.input to different input file (e.g. mcmc.local), because it
-      is system dependent